 Find the latest price on:

 If you envisage being out in the dark in all weathers then the Black Diamond Spot will show you the way with ease and reliability.
 The 200 lumens provide an excellent beam of up to 80m via 1 triplepower LED.
 Although it doesn’t quite compete with the Coast or Fennix when it comes to light quality, it sure puts out an excellent light compared with the other compact headlamps.
 With a fully waterproof housing rated to IPX8, the headlamp will continue to function in water that is up to 1.1m deep for 30 minutes.
-All this combined makes the Spot ideal for use in more extreme mountain conditions where weight, quality and robustness should be considered in equal measure.
+All this combined makes the Spot ideal for use in more extreme mountain and water-based conditions where weight, quality and robustness should be considered in equal measure.

 The Spot has a good array of light settings including a full strength spot light in both close and distance modes, dimming, strobe, red night vision and lock modes.
 These settings are accessed using PowerTap technology, which although sounds as simple as a quick tap to adjust the brightness, is actually surprisingly complicated to get your head round!
 Once you’ve sussed it though, this function is a really easy way to alter the light output according to your surroundings.